srobo/runbook/docs/competition/virtual-competitions/competition-session-checklist.md

 - Get a copy of the updated compstate
 - Run the simulations
-- Transcode the generated video files to WebM
 - Upload the entire output to our Google Drive Folder

 ## Pre Go Live